DallasMorningNews/Medicare-metrics-data/README.md

 - **national_rank**

 >>How this provider's per-patient rate ranks nationally.
 We focused on providers in Texas whose rate ranked first nationwide.

+>_*createTable.sql can be used to create the table schema in PostgreSQL databases._